Chicago 1992 World's Fair: Financing

 When the city first bid, it estimated the fair to cost between $400 million and $600 million.
 Costs estimates for the fair rose.
 By 1984, it was estimated to cost $800 million.
 By 1985, the price sat at $1.1 billion.
 The fair struggled to amass solidified financial pledges from private industry or from state and local governments.
 It was estimated that the fair would require over 50 million visitors to remain solvent.
 For instance, in 1984 when the price tag sat at $800 million, it was estimated that the fair would need to attract 54.5 million visitors and generate $892 million to remain solvent.
 While the fair officials were projecting the fair would turn a profit, several outside studies were projecting massive deficits.

 In 1984, the fair had failed in a quest to receive a $450 million loan from the state of Illinois.
 In the end, the fair planners had been proposing that the fair would be funded, in part, with $511 million from the private sector, including $290 million in bonds.
 The State of Illinois was being requested to directly provide $278 million in funding, and sell an additional $220 million in guarantee bonds.
 The United States Federal Government was anticipated to provide $80 million in funds.
 Chicago was to provide $28 million in funds to develop Navy Pier.
 The city was also expected to provide 14 years of property tax abatements on the land for the fair, giving up $33 million in annual tax revenues.

 State legislatures took issue with the plans that specified that the private investors would have priority over the state in recouping their investment.
 The state also desired for the state to contribute less, and the city to contribute more.
 Federal financial contribution was not guaranteed.
 The Chicago city government ultimately refused to make a financial investment in the fair.

 Cancellation

-The 1984 Louisiana World Exposition financially failed and declared bankruptcy, proving a death knell for the embattled Chicago fair effort.
+The 1984 Louisiana World Exposition financially failed and declared bankruptcy, imperiling the embattled Chicago fair effort.
 In June 1985, the Illinois state legislature refused to appropriate funds to finance the fair, criticizing the planned fair as, "misguided, risky, and fatally flawed".
-That month, a legislative advisory panel issued a report, declaring that, "proceeding with the fair as planned would be a misguided economic decision."
+That month, a legislative advisory panel issued a report declaring that, "proceeding with the fair as planned would be a misguided economic decision."
 The fair lost the support of Governor James R. Thompson, Illinois House Speaker Michael Madigan, and the support of the Chicago World's Fair 1992 Authority itself.
 The fair also did not have support from Chicago mayor Harold Washington.

-By the time of its 1985 death, $12 million in both public and private funding had already been spent on the fair effort.

-In December 1987, the BIE formally withdrew its sanction for a 1992 Chicago universal exposition, officially marking its death and preventing its revival.
+By then, $12 million in both public and private funding had already been spent on the fair effort.
+In December 1987, the BIE formally withdrew its sanction for a 1992 Chicago universal exposition, officially preventing its revival.